 - ALSO CONSIDER: Frontpoint

-What to Consider When Choosing the Best Home Security System for Your Needs
+What to Consider When Choosing One of the Best Home Security Systems

-When shopping for a security system for home use, it’s wise to look at the cost of the home security system, the installation process, the equipment you’re getting for the price, the cost of monitoring or any subscription fees, and any additional factors like warranties and trial pricing.
-We examine each of these below.
+There are several factors for customers to consider when wondering what to look for in a home security camera system.
+When shopping for a security system for home use, it’s a good idea for customers to consider the cost of the home security system, the installation process, the equipment they’re getting for the price, the cost of monitoring or subscription fees, and any additional details like warranties and cancellation fees.

 Pricing and Fees

-Most home security systems include a base cost for your equipment (and possibly a fee for professional installation), as well as a monthly cost for your monitoring fees or subscription fees.
-Evaluate exactly what equipment you’re getting for this base cost, and see if you’re getting everything you need.
+Most home security systems include a base cost for the equipment, as well as a monthly cost for monitoring or subscription fees.
+Customers will want to evaluate exactly what equipment they’re getting for this base cost to determine whether it includes the equipment they need or whether they will need to add extra equipment for an additional cost.

 Installation and Equipment